Maulik747/Predictive-modeling-of-river-water-level-of-the-river-Weser/README.md

             tidaldata.bsh
             Vlotho-W.zrx
 ```

 ## Lower Weser

 This directory contains the modeling for Bremerhaven

 ## Mid Weser

 This directory contains the modeling for Intschede

 ## Upper Weser

 This directory contains the modeling for Vlotho

 All the code is available in ipynb format.

+## Citations for the data

+Data for the weather components : Open data server of Deutscher Wetterdienst https://opendata.dwd.de/climate_environment/CDC/
+Data for the tidal heights and water level : B&uuml;ndesanstalt f&uuml;r Gew&auml;esserkunde–BfG https://www.bafg.de/DE/Home/homepage_node.html